-- When a user creates or edits a Person Account, all Account Workflow Rules and Process Builders are initiated.
+- When a user creates or edits a Person Account, all Account Flows are initiated.
 This could cause performance issues for Salesforce orgs that have a lot of automation in place for their Account object.

 - There are changes to the organization-wide sharing settings that must take place before Person Accounts are enabled.
 Organizations that don’t have a private sharing model or do not have Contacts set as “controlled by Parent” in their sharing settings are required to update their sharing model.

 - When creating/editing Person Account records, the following fields are not available: